 He opposed Roe v.
 Wade

-During the Senate confirmation hearings when he was first appointed attorney general, Barr said he did not agree with the Supreme Court’s Roe v.
+During the confirmation hearings when he was first appointed attorney general, Barr said he did not agree with the Supreme Court’s Roe v.
 Wade decision and viewed abortion as an issue best left to the states, the Los Angeles Times reported at the time.

 He said he didn’t think the right to privacy “extends to abortion.”